vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/The Witch in the Woods.md

-Cabin in the Woods, Baba Yaga, Blair Witch, etc.
+#Case Cabin in the Woods, Baba Yaga, Blair Witch, etc.